jaylee/website/tutorial/sleep.md

     cfg.taper         = 'hanning';
     cfg.foi           = 0.5:0.5:16; % in 0.5 Hz steps
     cfg.keeptrials    = 'yes';
-    freq_epoched = ft_freqanalysis(cfg, data_epoched_clean)
+    freq_epoched = ft_freqanalysis(cfg, data_epoched_clean);

+If you check the freq_epoched structure now, this is what will be returned.

 freq_epoched =
       label: {'EEG'}
      dimord: 'rpt_chan_freq'
        freq: [1x32 double]
   powspctrm: [1154x1x32 double]
   cumsumcnt: [1154x1 double]
   cumtapcnt: [1154x1 double]
         cfg: [1x1 struct]

-Now comes a trick to analyze the data more efficiently: the trials/segments/epochs in the data represent time at the level of the experiment, i.e. every subsequent trial is one 30-s epoch advanced in time.
+Here comes a trick to analyze the data more efficiently: the trials/segments/epochs in the data represent time at the level of the experiment, i.e. every subsequent trial is one 30-s epoch advanced in time.
 We can reformat the `rpt_chan_freq` structure into a regular time-frequency representation with `chan_freq_time`.
 The time or latency of each trial can be constructed using the sampleinfo from the segmented data, which specified for each trial the begin and the end-sample relative in the original datafile.
 See also the frequently asked question ["how can I do time-frequency analysis on continuous data"](/faq/how_can_i_do_time-frequency_analysis_on_continuous_data) for more details.

     begsample = data_epoched_clean.sampleinfo(:,1);
     endsample = data_epoched_clean.sampleinfo(:,2);